rogerkeays/unchecked/README.md

 ## IDE Support

 There is currently no IDE support for *Unchecked*.
 Contributions are welcome.
-Other projects such as Lombok and Manifold have the same feature, so you may be able to use their plugins.
+If you cannot contribute code, please consider [supporting us on Patreon](https://patreon.com/Jamaica440).

 ## Known Issues